 What additional costs should I expect during the Rolfing Training?

-You should expect to pay for accommodation, food, books, travel and any incidental expenses you may incur.
+For those who do not reside near London, you should expect to pay for accommodation, food, books, travel and any incidental expenses you may incur.

 I have more questions.
 Who can I contact?